 As we mentioned earlier, it was by the agreement of the Frankish crown and the Viking raiders that Normandy was formed.
 Before this timeline, the area probably encompassed the bigger (and very rich) province of Neustria – known for its prevalence of Gallo-Roman villas and treasure-filled abbeys.
 However, by the time the first ‘batch’ of Vikings settled in the land, the territory was rechristened as ‘Normandy’, derived from the Latin Nortmanni – denoting the Northmen (or Norsemen) raiders.

-3. From pagan raiders to warriors of Christianity
+From Pagan Raiders to Warriors of Christianity –

-6. The triumph of mixed-tactics and the prestige of bow
+The Triumph of Mixed-Tactics and the Prestige of Bow –

 Unsurprisingly, given their preference for adaptability in battles, the bow was raised to being a prestigious weapon after the Norman conquest of England.
 And once again, practicality played its role alongside ceremonious affairs – with the bow achieving its ‘prestige’ solely due to its sheer effectiveness in the hand of specialized archers who defended northern England from the encroaches of the lightly-armored Scots.

-But beyond just an event with religious implications, the subsequent formation of the Kingdom of Sicily resulted in a synergistic cultural domain that was seldom seen in rest of ‘backward’ Western Europe.
-In fact, the ‘adaptable’ Norman rulers were thoroughly influenced by the previous Arabian cultural ambit, and as such even adopted many Islamic traditions and styles, including their dress, language and literature.
-However, in spite of such progressive overtures, the newly conquered Sicily continued to attract the Latin elements from mainland Europe – thus ultimately leading to its definitive Catholic scope and waning of the ‘melting pot’ heritage of Lombards, Arabs, Jews, Eastern Romans and the Normans.
+But beyond just an event with religious implications, the subsequent formation of the Kingdom of Sicily resulted in a synergistic cultural domain that was seldom seen in the rest of Western Europe.
+In fact, the ‘adaptable’ Norman rulers were thoroughly influenced by the previous Islamic cultural ambit, and as such even adopted many Islamic traditions and styles, including their dress, language, and literature.
+However, in spite of such progressive overtures, the newly conquered Sicily continued to attract the Latin elements from mainland Europe – thus ultimately leading to its definitive Catholic scope and waning of the ‘melting pot’ heritage of Lombards, Arabs, Jews, Eastern Romans, and the Normans.

-8. The crusader state of Antioch in the Holy Land
+The Crusader State of Antioch in the Holy Land –

-Yet another feather in the cap of the Normans was the conquest of a land even further than Sicily.
-We are taking about the ‘Holy Land’ in Levant, and how the Normans played an active role in the First Crusade by establishing their state around the ancient city of Antioch (that encompassed parts of modern-day Turkey and Syria).
-Keeping up with their reputation as the ‘sword arm’ of Christianity, the so-called Principality of Antioch was initially formed by the Normans (mostly from Italy) as a buffer state that would guard the Kingdom of Jerusalem from the northern passages.
+Yet another feather in the cap of the Normans was the conquest of a swathe of land even further than Sicily.
+We are talking about the ‘Holy Land’ in the Levant, and how the Normans played an active role in the First Crusade by establishing their state around the ancient city of Antioch (that encompassed parts of modern-day Turkey and Syria).
+Keeping up with their reputation as the ‘sword arm’ of Christianity, the Principality of Antioch was initially formed by the Normans (mostly from Italy) as a buffer state that would guard the Kingdom of Jerusalem from the northern passages.